The Complexity of Simultaneous Geometric Graph Embedding: Abstract

-We show that the decision problem $k$-SGE is complete for $\ER$, the existential theory of the reals.
-Hence the problem is polynomial-time equivalent to several other problems in computational geometry, such as recognizing intersection graphs of line segments or finding the rectilinear crossing number of a graph.
+This problem is polynomial-time equivalent to weak rectilinear realizability of abstract topological graphs, which Kyn\v{c}l~(doi:10.1007/s00454-010-9320-x) proved to be complete for $\ER$, the existential theory of the reals.
+Hence the problem $k$-SGE is polynomial-time equivalent to several other problems in computational geometry, such as recognizing intersection graphs of line segments or finding the rectilinear crossing number of a graph.